-In my role as Boarding Deputy Head I am responsible for the welfare of all the girls at Downe House.
+In my role as Deputy Head (Pastoral) I am responsible for the welfare of all the girls at Downe House.
 This involves a holistic approach to pastoral care.
-The latest NHS survey of the mental health of young people in England found that ‘one in eight 5- to 19-year-olds had at least one mental disorder when assessed in 2017.’
-No boarding school in the independent sector can afford to ignore this statistic.
+The latest NHS survey of the mental health of young people in England found that ‘one in eight 5- to 19-year-olds had at least one mental disorder when assessed in 2017.’2 No school can afford to ignore this statistic.

 When talking to prospective parents thinking about a boarding education, I always highlight to them that one of the greatest benefits of full boarding is the gift of time and space.
 The extended day allows pupils increased access to learning, enrichment programmes, sport, fun and friendship without the stress and constraints of a commute at the beginning and end of the day.
 This time also allows us to know pupils well and support not only their academic progress but also their physical and mental wellbeing.
 At Downe House, as at all good schools, there is nothing we want more than for pupils to be happy, secure and able to fulfil their true potential.

 Modern boarding, and in turn the wellbeing of pupils, is also based on striking the right balance between time at school and family time.
-At Downe House we believe our relationship with parents is a partnership and that we need to work together.
+The relationship with parents is a partnership and we need to work together.
 It is vital for boarding schools to liaise closely with parents to foster mutual trust and to support them in their relationships with their children.
 The strength of the triangular relationship between the child, their parents and the school is very important in successfully negotiating adolescence and ultimately crucial for the wellbeing of the child or young person.

 Subscribe / latest articles and news from our schools